I shed a collection of comics before a cross-country move the better part of a decade ago. I kept one long box of some favorites. This is a

 More?
 Yes.
 There were even more TMNT knockoffs.
 Were the Sultry Teenage Super Foxes (1987) TMNT-inspired?
 Likely, but they’re not the sort of foxes you might think.
 Adult Thermonuclear Samurai Pachyderms (1989)?
 Definitely.
 Genetically Modified Punk Rock Pandas (2012)?
 Assuredly, but long after the Dark Age of comics TMNT helped fashion.
 Immature Radioactive Samurai Slugs?
 They’re from TV, not comics, but, a-yoo-betchya!
 Shall I go on?
 The SEO-maven in me wants to be thorough and keep listing them, but fears of tendonitis (and a fleeting concern about your fading interest level) gives me pause.
 You’re welcome.

 But wait, there’s more!
-If you’re left wanting to see more of these dozen knockoff comics, I hastily shot a TMNT knockoff companion video flipping through each comic.
+If you’re left wanting to see more of these dozen knockoff comics, I hastily shot a TMNT knockoff companion video flipping through each comic and paid some aspiring voice actors a nickel to narrate it.
 Comics not your thing?
 Maybe you want to read about a few dozen TMNT TV show knockoffs.
-Have at it.
+(TV’s not my thing.)

 Still hungry for TMNT trivia pizza?
 Do you want even more, weird, tangential TMNT action?
 Once people wear masks and social distance for a few months, and COVID’s controlled, check out the Eastman Studio at IDW’s San Diego Comic Art Gallery. …And the other TMNT stuff they have there.
 It’s a true treasure for TMNT geeks.
 Well, if it’s still there.
 Call first!